Updated: Feb 12

 There are many barriers to communication.
 These range from physical barriers such as time and space to personal barriers like culture and religion.
 If we are to have any chance at improving communication and our understanding of each other, we need to work on removing these walls between us.
 The first step is knowing an understanding these barriers.
 Then we can start to find ways of removing and going around them.
-Below is an overview of the types of barriers out there divided into 5 categories: Physical, Physiological, Psychological, Personal, and Personality.
+Below is an overview of the types of barriers out there divided into 5 categories starting with the letter P: Physical, Physiological, Psychological, Personal, and Personality.

 Physical barriers are things like technology, geography, and organization.
 These are barriers that are physically or structurally prohibitive to communication.
 They are typically outside of our immediate domain to control as an individual.

 Technology has removed many of these barriers by allowing us to talk, send photos, and use video at vast distances.
 There are many tools available to help us communicate.
 However, there are still issues with technology.
 Many of us have experienced the annoyances: internet cutting out, static sounding phone calls, lost signals in the mountains.
 In some ways, the technology has taken us backward.
 Some worry that younger generations may be losing some of the skills needed to interpret body language and tone of voice as text seems to be the primary form of communication these days.

 The main geographical barrier is that concerning different time zones.
 You send an email half way around the world and it can take a day to get one back.
 Organizing meetings with others around the world is a challenge.
 Who wants to call into an office meeting during the middle of their dinner time or sleep?